jeffreyshen19/RegEx-Snippets/README.md

   * Remove dollar signs and comma separators from a number
   * Remove leading zeroes in a number
 * [Strings](#strings)
+  * Verify strong passwords (At least one lower case, one upper case, one number, one special character, and 10 characters long)
   * Verify usernames (alphanumeric string of a certain length)
 * [Web](#web)
   * Extract URL from an anchor tag